 Another database server feature, table fragmentation, allows you to store the parts of a table on different disks.
 PDQ delivers maximum performance benefits when the data that you query is in fragmented tables.
-For information on how to use fragmentation for maximum performance, see "Planning a Fragmentation Strategy" on page 9-1.
+For information about how to use fragmentation for maximum performance, see "Planning a fragmentation strategy" on page 9-1.